12cwittwer/acap-sdk-custom-apps/https-upload/README.md

   - DAYS: Number of days worth of data being sent at one time to the endpoint.
     - Default: 7

 Parameters can be set in the source code in the `manifest.json` in the **default** section or through the app settings on the Device Web Interface.
+The app must be stopped and started again for the new parameters to be used.